Antrim (CDP), New Hampshire

-Antrim is a census-designated place (CDP) and the main village in the town of Antrim in Hillsborough County, New Hampshire, United States.
+Antrim is a census-designated place (CDP) and the main village in the town of Antrim, New Hampshire, United States.
 The population of the CDP was 1,395 at the 2020 census, out of 2,651 in the entire town.

 Geography

 The CDP is in the southeastern corner of the town of Antrim, bordered to the east by the Contoocook River, which forms the Bennington town line, and to the south by the towns of Bennington and Hancock.
 The CDP is bordered to the west by Old Hancock Road and New Hampshire Route 31 (Clinton Road), and to the north by Miltmore Road, Smith Road, and Cochran Brook.
 Antrim village is in the southern part of the CDP, and the western part includes portions of the villages of Antrim Center and Clinton Village.

 U.S. Route 202 is the main road through the community, leading north 7 mi to Hillsborough and south 12 mi to Peterborough.
 New Hampshire Route 31 leads northwest from Antrim village through Clinton Village and Antrim Center, and ultimately 26 mi to its northern terminus, in Goshen.

 According to the U.S. Census Bureau, the Antrim CDP has a total area of 11.8 sqkm, of which 0.02 sqkm, or 0.17%, are water.